 All equipment will be provided, from balls to putters and even visors, so just show up with some friends and you’re all set to par-tee.
 As a fun-sized individual who struggles with pool cue sticks, I was pleased to find that Holey Moley’s golf clubs come in different lengths – yay for such thoughtfulness.

 Nope, not a gumball machine.
 You’ll be given a token to have your golf ball dispensed!

 Fashionistas, fret not, you don’t have to dress like your grandpa to golf here.
 In fact, the staff told us that you can even play in heels, so come glammed up as you normally would at any other party spot!

 The Caddyshack Bar

 All that swingin’ around is going to make you thirs-tee.
 So head to The Caddyshack Bar, and say “cheers” to Holey Moley’s crazy cocktails that could put Black Tap’s milkshakes to shame.

 “Ready to putt loose?”

-There’s also Sugar Caddy ($19), a fruity blend of peach schnapps, passionfruit, lime, and apple juice with Vodka.
+The Sugar Caddy ($19) is a fruity blend of peach schnapps, passionfruit, lime, and apple juice with Vodka.
 In a nod to our childhood days, this comes with a skewer of gummies and a packet of Pop Rocks.